 I don’t think I could love this S’mores Puppy Chow more!
 This version of puppy chow is perfect for summertime fun… replicating the traditional flavors of a s’ more but none of the fuss with a flame.
-Such a fun twist on a traditional snack.
+Such a fun twist on a traditional snack and a delicious human treat!
 If you like this easy treat you might also like my classic Puppy Chow Recipe!

 S’mores Puppy Chow